 When you have all essential information ready and available for your workforce, it helps speed up onboarding for new hires and ensures all employees feel empowered and supported.
 Instead of waiting for managers or veteran employees to answer questions, employees can quickly and easily help themselves.

 There’s nothing more frustrating for clients than inconsistency and poor customer service.
-Because some customer-facing employees are more skilled and knowledgeable than others, clients’ experiences vary.
+Because some client-facing employees are more skilled and knowledgeable than others, clients’ experiences vary.

-But when information is readily available to everyone—including processes for handling various questions and concerns—you can create more consistency.
-Whether a team member has been with your company for a few months or a few years, they can deliver the same experience.
+But when information is readily available to everyone—including processes for handling various questions and concerns—professional service firms can create more consistency.
+Whether a team member has been with the company for a few months or a few years, they have access to the same knowledge as the rest of the organization, leading to greater consistency in the client experience.
 And that’s crucial given that 90% of Americans use customer service as a factor when comparing businesses, according to data from Microsoft.

-Of course, when it comes to achieving success, you can’t rely on technology alone—you also need to develop the right KM strategy.
-Here are three things you can do to make sure KM supports your service-based organization’s goals:
+Knowledge management offers a wide range of benefits, but when it comes to achieving success, you can’t rely on technology alone—you also need to develop the right KM strategy.
+Here are four things you can do to make sure KM supports your service-based organization’s goals:

 Effective KM supports the entire company and helps everyone achieve their objectives.
-But to ensure your knowledge engagement platform drives consistent ROI, you need to make sure every team is on board—which means getting buy-in from department heads.
+But to ensure your knowledge management platform drives a positive ROI, you need to make sure every team is on board—which means getting buy-in from department heads.
 Make the case early and choose a few leaders to act as internal KM champions.

+Knowledge sharing should be a team sport.
 Encourage all employees to get involved in building and optimizing the KM experience by adding relevant data and information.
-Knowledge sharing should be a team sport.
+Consider rewarding top contributors with recognition, bonuses, or other incentives.

-Instead of having employees rely on managers and peers for information on a case-by-case basis, drive them to your knowledge engagement platform to enter their questions.
+Instead of having employees rely on managers and peers for information on a case-by-case basis, drive them to your knowledge management platform to publish their questions.
 This way, anyone with similar concerns can find the same answers.
 By cultivating discussions and creating a place that houses all the knowledge employees need, they’ll be able to work independently and collaboratively without constant hand-holding or oversight.

 When it comes to meeting business goals, KM is important—and knowledge management in the service industry is downright vital.
 By investing the time and resources to create an effective KM strategy and adopting the right technology, you can set your business up for sustainable success.